How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Basic properties of convex polyhedra

 \begin{proof} Let $\scrQ := \In_\nu(\scrP)$ and $\scrR := \In_\eta(\scrP)$ be faces of $\scrP$ with $\scrQ \cap \scrR \neq \emptyset$.
 It is then straightforward to check that $\scrQ \cap \scrR = \In_{\nu + \eta}(\scrP)$.
 [Where is it used that $\scrQ \cap \scrR \neq \emptyset$?
 See \cref{exercise:facection-counter-example}.] \end{proof}

 Every polyhedron $\scrP$ is a face of itself, since $\scrP = \In_0 (\scrP)$.
-A {\em proper face} of $\scrP$ is a face which is properly contained in $\scrP$, and the {\em relative interior} $\relint(\scrP)$ of $\scrP$ is the complement in $\scrP$ of the union of its proper faces.
+A of $\scrP$ is a face which is properly contained in $\scrP$, and the $\relint(\scrP)$ of $\scrP$ is the complement in $\scrP$ of the union of its proper faces.
 In \cref{fig:pols-0} the relative interior is the complement in $\scrP$ of the union of the three edges.

 \begin{prop} Let $\scrQ, \scrR$ be faces of $\scrP$. \begin{enumerate} \item If $\scrQ$ is a proper face of $\scrP$, then $\dim(\scrQ) < \dim(\scrP)$. \item If $\scrQ \cap \relint(\scrR) \neq \emptyset$, then $\scrQ \supset \scrR$. \end{enumerate} \end{prop}